RSS

 Let the person know immediately and explain why.
 Clear communication saves time, money and frustration for everyone involved.
 It is far better to adjust early than continue with a situation that is not a good fit.

 Aging in place successfully takes planning, trust and teamwork.
-Whether you call it “staffing up” or simply building your support network, having the right people in your corner makes all the difference.
-If there is a type of service you are considering, let me know, I’m happy to share my resources with you.
+Building your support network, having the right people in your corner makes all the difference.

 Read